Florida State Road 540: County Road 540A

 There are two separate non-continuous segments known as County Road 540A.
 The western segment is also known as Central Barn Road and is a few miles south of CR 540 in Highland City and runs from US 98 to SR 37 (South Florida Avenue).
 The road is generally considered the southern boundary of Highland City.
 Annexations in the past decade by the city of Bartow have put the city within an eighth of a mile of County Road 540's junction with US 98.
 In spite of the 'A' designation, CR 540A is a longer road with heavier traffic volume than CR 540.
-Widening of the road from two to four lane lanes was completed in 2010, and the road is a major route connecting South Lakeland with Bartow.
+Widening of the road from two to four lanes was completed in 2010, and the road is a major route connecting South Lakeland with Bartow.

 The eastern segment of CR 540A is a loop road with both ends terminating at State Road 540.
 It begins at U.S. 17 in Eloise just south of Winter Haven where it is cosigned with County Road 655 (Snively Avenue).
 CR 540A then turns eastward at Eagle Lake Loop Road continuing eastward a few miles before turning north for a few miles near Lake Ruby before ending at SR 540.